Oliver Gilbert (lichenologist)

-Oliver Gilbert (7 October 1936 – 15 May 2005) was an urban ecologist and lichenologist.
+Oliver Gilbert (7 September 1936 – 15 May 2005) was a British urban ecologist and lichenologist.
 He was a reader in landscape ecology at Sheffield University.
 He was one of the early users of lichens as indicators of air pollution, and also studied the ecology and diversity of wildlife in urban areas.

 Early life and education

 Oliver Lathe Gilbert and his twin brother Christopher were born in Lancaster.
 His parents were Ruth (nee Ainsworth) who wrote books for children, and Frank Gilbert, managing director of Durham Chemicals.
 One of his uncles was the mycologist Geoffrey Clough Ainsworth.
 The family soon moved to London and he attended the private co-educational boarding school St George's School, Harpenden.
 As a child he became interested in plants, and rock climbing.
 He studied botany at University of Exeter and was especially interested in mosses and liverworts.
 He then studied fungal diseases of plants at Imperial College, London, and took up a post as deputy warden at Malham Tarn Field Studies Centre.
 Here, he was inspired by Arthur Edward Wade to study lichens.
 While employed at University of Newcastle upon Tyne, he started research for a PhD degree on the subject of Biological Indicators of Air Pollution which was awarded in 1970.